fabiommendes/easymunk/docs/src/benchmarks.rst

 big margin the fastest option.

-The speed increase between 5.0 and 5.1 happened because the Vec2d class and how its handled internally in Pymunk was changed to improve performance.
+The speed increase between 5.0 and 5.1 happened because the Vec2d class and how its handled internally in Easymunk was changed to improve performance.

 Compared to Other Physics Libraries